SylviaRemington/ejs-lab/README.md

 ---

 ## What I’ll Build
-I'm going to create a vibrant, interactive website for The Green Byte Bistro.
+Per assignment verbiage, it states that I will create a vibrant, interactive website for The Green Byte Bistro.
+In following the mvp of the lab, the website doesn't currently seem to be vibrant; however, that can be changed with further styling in the future.

 This website will feature:

 ### Homepage: